-As your business grows, you may find that you also outgrow the bookkeeping solution you started out with.
+As your business grows, you may find that you are in need of professional bookkeeping services.
 Maybe you now need someone onsite to handle customer billing or accounts payable.
 Or maybe you need weekly, or even daily, financial reports in order to make sound financial decisions for your growing business.

 Whatever the reason, when the time comes to hire a bookkeeper for your business, you must choose carefully.
 The interview process is critical to making the right hiring decision for your business—and the right interview questions will ensure the success of this process.

-Beyond asking about education and experience, many small business owners are stumped about what questions they should ask their potential new bookkeeper in an interview.
+Beyond asking about education, experience, and familiarity with different bookkeeping software and applications, many small business owners are stumped about what questions they should ask their potential new bookkeeper in an interview.
 Ultimately, you want assurance that you’re not only hiring the most qualified person for the job, but also that you’re hiring the best fit for the culture of your your company.